 UK Stocks-Factors to watch on Sept 18

-Sept 18 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 12 points lower at 7,309 on Wednesday, according to financial bookmakers.
+Sept 18 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 12 points lower at 7,309 on Wednesday, according to financial bookmakers, with futures .FFIc1 down 0.1% ahead of cash market open.

+* LLOYD'S OF LONDON: Lloyd's of London SOLYD.UL reported a pre-tax profit of 2.3 billion pounds ($2.87 billion) in the first half of 2019, helped by a cutback in underperforming business.

+* COBHAM: The $5 billion acquisition of British defence company Cobham COB.L by U.S. private equity firm Advent International could be blocked on national security grounds after the government ordered an investigation into the agreed deal.

 * DIAGEO: Diageo Plc DGE.L averted a planned strike on Tuesday at Scottish distilleries after reaching an agreement on worker pay with the GMB and Unite unions, a representative for the company said.